bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Markdown has become the favored markup language to structure text files.
 With good cause: Markdown syntax is relatively intuitive and can be rendered into several layout formats.
 {.p-first} <!--more-->

 Markdown files consist of plain text marked up with a small set of ASCII signs.
 We can read and change them with any text editor.
-They usually end with the suffix {$.md}.
+They usually end with the suffix ›{$md}‹.

 {{< mnote up=5 >}}
-The suffixes {$.mdown} and {$.markdown} also indicate Markdown, but are rarely used nowadays.
+The suffixes ›{$mdown}‹ and ›{$markdown}‹ also indicate Markdown, but are rarely used nowadays.
 {{< /mnote >}}

 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors of Markdown emerged.